 Welcome!

 Welcome to this digital space—a space where you can learn a little bit about my professional work.
-I am an Associate Professor in the Writing, Rhetoric, and Communication program and Director of the First-Year Seminar program at Transylvania University in Lexington, KY where I teach classes such as Digital Rhetoric, Feminist Rhetorics, Writing for/with Nonprofits, Business Writing, and First-Year seminar courses.
+I am an Associate Professor and Program Director of the Writing, Rhetoric, and Communication program as well as Director of the First-Year Seminar program at Transylvania University in Lexington, KY where I teach classes such as Digital Rhetoric, Feminist Rhetorics, Writing for/with Nonprofits, Business Writing, and First-Year Seminar courses.

-Previously, I have served as one of the founders of and Co-Director of Transylvania’s Digital Liberal Arts initiative, mentored graduate teaching assistants, assisted the director and Placement Coordinator in Bowling Green State University’s General Studies Writing program, and worked in writing centers (both face-to-face and online).
+Previously, I have served as one of the founders and co-directors of Transylvania’s Digital Liberal Arts initiative, mentored new faculty and graduate teaching assistants, assisted the director and Placement Coordinator in Bowling Green State University’s General Studies Writing program, and worked in writing centers (both face-to-face and online).

 My pronouns are she/her.